cointrade-ai/technical-paper/README.markdown

 ## Conclusion

-[CoinTrade](https://cointrade.ai) redefines algorithmic trading with its sophisticated RAG model, powered by [Haystack](https://haystack.deepset.ai/) and [Weaviate](https://weaviate.io/), a robust trading strategy, and an intuitive frontend.
+[CoinTrade](#) redefines algorithmic trading with its sophisticated RAG model, powered by [Haystack](https://haystack.deepset.ai/) and [Weaviate](https://weaviate.io/), a robust trading strategy, and an intuitive frontend.
 The AI chat interface, portfolio tracking, agent management, and metrics suite empower users to optimize their trading performance with ease.
 With strong security, compliance, and a forward-looking roadmap, CoinTrade is poised to lead the cryptocurrency trading industry.

-**Getting Started**:

-- Sign up at [CoinTrade](https://cointrade.ai) using Google authentication.
-- Connect your [Binance](https://www.binance.com/) account with API keys (testnet recommended for beginners).
-- Create and deploy your first trading agent using the wizard.
-- Use the AI chat interface to refine strategies and manage positions.
-- Monitor performance via the dashboard and analytics tools.
-- Explore the marketplace to discover or share strategies.